sayemoid/slsassmnt/README.md

 `GRANT ALL PRIVILEGES ON client_db.* TO 'selis_user'@'localhost';` `FLUSH PRIVILEGES;`

-### When project runs, it'll automatically run the migration script located in `src/main/resources/db/migration`
+### When project runs, it'll automatically run the migration script containing table schema and seed data located in `src/main/resources/db/migration`.

 # Application